 You are encouraged to report negative side effects of taking Zohydro® ER to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 To report adverse events, a product complaint, or for additional information about Zohydro® ER, call Pernix Therapeutics at 1-877-745-3667.

 Please read full Prescribing Information for the full boxed warning, complete safety information, and medication guide.

 Available by prescription only.

-ZOHYDRO® ER is a registered trademark of Pernix Ireland Pain Limited.
-BeadTekTM is a trademark used by Pernix Ireland Pain Limited under license.
+ZOHYDRO® ER is a registered trademark of an affiliate of Pernix Therapeutics, LLC.
+BeadTek® is a registered trademark used by an affiliate of Pernix Therapeutics, LLC under license.